 The Philippines is not a signatory country of the The Hague Convention regarding legalization of documents through an internationally accepted apostille.
 Because of this, it is important that students validate their documents in order to have them recognized in their country of origin.
-For that reason, AIIAS recommends that each graduate validate their documents as follows:
+AIIAS facilitates the process of obtaining a CAV (Certification, Authentication, and Verification) for the student's diploma and transcript of records.
+The process is as follows:

-- Request an endorsement letter from the Admissions and Records Office, to be presented at the Region IV CHED (Commission of Higher Education of the Philippines) office for authentication of the diploma and transcript. - After CHED, the documents need to be validated by the Department of Foreign Affairs. - Finally, the documents must be presented to the embassy of the graduate's home country for processing in the acceptable way for that country.
+- Student requests an endorsement letter from the Admissions and Records office to be submitted with the documents Region IV CHED (Commission on Higher Education) office in Quezon City for certification of the diploma and transcript. - 2..
+CHED forwards the certified documents to the DFA (Department of Foreign Affairs) Office of Consular Affairs in Pasay City for Authentication and Verification. - 3.
+AIIAS Liaison Officer collects the authenticated documents. - 4.
+Finally, authenticated documents are then submitted to the student's respective embassies for legalization, if such is located in the Philippines.